NolaPro: Functionality

 Multi-currency is available for NolaPro, making it one of the few small applications which supports monetary exchange rates.
 It has been translated into 30+ languages via contributions from the NolaPro community.
 An API is also available for developers who wish to integrate NolaPro with their in-house or 3rd party applications.
 From 2013 to 2016, NolaPro was featured on all Lenovo devices under the Windows 8 store platform.

 Reviews

-CNet editors awarded NolaPro 4.5 out of 5 stars.

 In May 2005, NolaPro was recognized by Entrepreneur Magazine by its inclusion in Entrepreneur's 2005 Complete Guide to Software.

-TechRepublic blog writer Jack Wallen positively reviewed NolaPro 4 in January 2008 providing a comprehensive user-walkthrough and installation overview.

 NolaPro was featured on the cover of the Linux Journal in November 2008.

-CBS News Moneywatch featured NolaPro in January 2009.

-NolaPro was reviewed by Personal Financial Advices in June 2019, providing an accurate overview of the software's functionality and services.

 In November 2019, The Balance (formerly About.com) ranked NolaPro as the #1 option for Small Business Accounting software.